 The listening subscale of the Information Reception Apprehension Test (IRAT) measures the degree to which a listener experiences anxiety when confronted with a listening task.
 Other internal listener states that have readily available operationalisations include the Affectionate Communication Index (ACI), Attributional Complexity (AC), the Interpersonal Reactivity Index (IRI), and the Rational-Experiential Inventory (REI) (for reviews of these measures, see 118Worthington & Bodie, 2017b).
 Each of these measures can be used to tap trait-level characteristics, and most measures also can be modified to tap state-level characteristics; for instance, the degree of listening anxiety experienced before, during, or after a particular listening event.

 Beliefs about listening.
 What people believe about listening can have powerful effects on how they enact (or fail to enact) behaviors in the service of attending to others.
 Our beliefs about listening also likely influence how we judge others as they listen to us.
 When asked, participants readily list a consistent set of behaviors associated with good listening (15Bodie, St. Cyr, Pence, Rold, & Honeycutt, 2012), most of which are represented on scales that tap self-perceived listening competence.
 Two such scales are the Self-Perceived Listening Competence Scale (SPLCS) and the Organizational Listening Survey (OLS).
-These scales are intended as self-reports of how well one listens, in general; or, if instructions are modified, in a context of interest (e.g., the classroom, at work).
+These scales are intended as self-reports of how well one listens, in general; or, if instructions are modified, in a context of interest (e.g. the classroom, at work).
 As defined in this chapter, however, behaviors are concrete actions that are displayed in the moment, not what people think they do.
 These scales also can be modified to measure what other people (like a co-worker or relational partner) think about you.

 Another strategy for exploring what people think about listening is to ask them to define the term, a strategy used to develop the Listening Concepts Inventory (LCI) (10Bodie, 2010; 62Imhof & Janusik, 2006).
-The first step in developing the LCI involved exploring the lay and scholarly literature related to listening and gathering several dozen terms considered synonymous with or closely related to listening (e.g., understanding, attention, learning).Then, college students in the US and Germany rated the degree to which each term was identical to or not at all similar to listening.
+The first step in developing the LCI involved exploring the lay and scholarly literature related to listening and gathering several dozen terms considered synonymous with or closely related to listening (e.g. understanding, attention, learning).Then, college students in the US and Germany rated the degree to which each term was identical to or not at all similar to listening.
 Results suggested four broad ways one can think about listening: as organising information, as relationship building, as learning and integrating information, and as a critical activity.
 The work on the LCI is similar in many respects to work on implicit theories of relationships (71Knee, 1998), personality (72Krzystofiak, Cardy, & Newman, 1988), communication (82O’Keefe, 1988), and other facets of human life that influence how we behave in the presence of others.

 Motivation to listen.
 The motivation to listen is an integral part of listening competence – in order to behave in effective and appropriate ways, the listener must not only know how to behave, but also have the motivation to behave in that way (113Wolvin & Coakley, 1994).
 Roberts and Vinson developed a willingness to listen (WTL) instrument based on successful past attempts to operationalise willingness to communicate (89Roberts & Vinson, 1998).
 Their WTL scale simply asks respondents to estimate the percentage of time they would choose to listen in 36 situations; the average score out of 100 becomes the person’s WTL score.
 A second WTL measure was developed by 87Richmond and Hickson (2001) to assess students’ willingness to listen to classroom presentations.